jesuisalexjamet/TLP-HPCA30-artifact/README.md

 If one needs or wishes to use a bare-metal cluster to run the simulations required for this artifact, instructions for building and installing SLURM can be found [here](https://slurm.schedmd.com/quickstart_admin.html#build_install).

+> *N.B.*: Please note that this artifact **requires** SLURM to be available as the computational power required to run all these experiments is very high (*i.e.*, running on an academic cluster, the experiments required to obtain the single-core results would take up to 12 hours to complete).

 ### Launching Experiments

 1. To run the experiments, start by setting the values of the different variables in the `scripts/run_single_core.sh`, `scripts/run_single_core_legacy.sh`, and `scripts/run_single_core.job`.